Q If I haven’t hunted for many years, but have an old hunting license, can I get a new one?

 Q After course completion, how long does it take to get my hunting license?

 After submitting your “Report form” (Record of successful course completion) to the B.C.
 Wildlife Federation, the turnaround time to get your certificate back is usually about 2 weeks.
 It is substantially quicker if you send additional money for them to Courier it to you.
-Then go to your local Service B.C. office to get your B.C Hunter Number card, and proceed to a Sporting Goods store or sporting goods dept. and purchase your hunting license and tags.
+Then go to your local Service B.C. office to get your Fish & Wildlife ID, and proceed to a Sporting Goods store or sporting goods dept. and purchase your hunting license and tags.

 Q How do I find out class dates, register for a class and make payment?